DanielE-J/WoW-Quiz/README.md

 In addition, the website was tested using the Google Chrome Developer Tools Device Toggling option for all available device options.

+### Browser Compatability
+The website was tested on the following browsers:

+- Google Chrome
+- Mozilla Firefox
+- Microsoft Edge